John Dee: Later life

 By the early 1580s, Dee was discontented with his progress in learning the secrets of nature and his diminishing influence and recognition in court circles.
 Failure of his ideas concerning a proposed calendar revision, colonial establishment and ambivalent results for voyages of exploration in North America had nearly brought his hopes of political patronage to an end.
-He subsequently began to turn energetically towards the supernatural as a means to acquire knowledge.
-He sought to contact spirits through the use of a "scryer" or crystal-gazer, which he thought would act as an intermediary between himself and the angels.
+He began subsequently to turn energetically towards the supernatural as a means to acquire knowledge.
+He sought to contact spirits through the use of a scryer, which he thought would act as an intermediary between himself and the angels.

 Dee's first attempts with several scryers were unsatisfactory, but in 1582 he met Edward Kelley (then calling himself Edward Talbot) who impressed him greatly with his abilities.
 Dee took Kelley into his service and began to devote all his energies to his supernatural pursuits.
 These "spiritual conferences" or "actions" were conducted with intense Christian piety, always after periods of purification, prayer and fasting.
 Dee was convinced of the benefits they could bring to mankind.
 The character of Kelley is harder to assess: some conclude that he acted with cynicism, but delusion or self-deception cannot be ruled out.
 Kelley's "output" is remarkable for its volume, intricacy and vividness.
 Dee records in his journals that angels dictated several books to him this way, through Kelley, some in a special angelic or Enochian language.

 In 1583, Dee met the impoverished yet popular Polish nobleman Albert Łaski, who, after overstaying his welcome at court, invited Dee to accompany him back to Poland.
 With some prompting by the "angels" (again through Kelley) and by dint of his worsening status at court, Dee decided to do so.
 He, Kelley and their families left in September 1583, but Łaski proved to be bankrupt and out of favour in his own country.
 Dee and Kelley began a nomadic life in Central Europe, meanwhile continuing their spiritual conferences, which Dee detailed in his diaries and almanacs.
 They had audiences with Emperor Rudolf II in Prague Castle and King Stephen Báthory of Poland, whom they attempted to convince of the importance of angelic communication.
 The Bathory meeting took place at the Niepołomice Castle (near Kraków, then capital of Poland) and was later analysed by Polish historians (Ryszard Zieliński, Roman Żelewski, Roman Bugaj) and writers (Waldemar Łysiak).
-While Dee was generally seen as a man of deep knowledge, he was mistrusted for his connection with the English monarch, Elizabeth I, for whom some thought (and still do) that Dee was a spy.
+While Dee was generally seen as a man of deep knowledge, he was mistrusted for his connection with the English monarch, Elizabeth I, for whom some thought Dee was a spy.
+Dee did indeed pen a covert letter to spymaster Francis Walsingham in which he said "I am forced to be brief...That which England suspected was also here".
 The Polish king, a devout Catholic and cautious of supernatural mediators, began their meeting(s) by affirming that prophetic revelations must match the teachings of Christ, the mission of the Holy Catholic Church, and the approval of the Pope.